chavent/sparsePCA/README.md

 ## Description

-This package performs sparse or group-sparse principal component analysis.
-Deflation and block algorithms are implemented.
-Five different definition of explained variance for a set of non orhogonal components are also implemented.
+This package performs sparse or group-sparse principal component analysis with deflation or block approaches.
+Sparse PCA of mixed data is also implemented.

 ## Install